alangunning/doc-ai-analysis-starter/docs/content/doc_ai/openai.md

 in-memory bytes—returning `file_id` values that integrate with the Responses API.

+## PDF usage considerations

+When using PDF files as model inputs keep these OpenAI constraints in mind:

+- **Token usage** – each page contributes extracted text *and* an image, so costs can grow quickly.
+- **File size limits** – each upload must be smaller than 10 MB and total content per request cannot exceed 32 MB.
+- **Supported models** – only text+image models like `gpt-4o`, `gpt-4o-mini`, or `o1` accept PDFs.
+- **File purpose** – uploads can use any purpose, though `user_data` is recommended for model inputs.

 ### Environment overrides

 Two environment variables adjust the default behaviour: